 The “notoriously opaque” Fed

-release of the federal funds forecast is also part of an unprecendented series of steps that the Fed has taken to be more transparent.
+The release of the federal funds forecast is also part of an unprecendented series of steps that the Fed has taken to be more transparent.
 “The Fed has been at work for quite a while trying to communicate the rationale for its actions more clearly to the public at large,” says V.V.
 Chari, a professor of economics at the University of Minnesota in Minneapolis.

 — Robert Auerbach

 Professor of public affairs, University of Texas

 In 2011, for example, Federal Reserve chairman Ben Bernanke — a longtime advocate of greater transparency — began holding regularly scheduled press conferences for the first time in the Federal Reserve’s history.

 The Fed was so cryptic, in fact, that reporters used to make guesses about what the Fed might do by analyzing then Federal Reserve chairman Alan Greenspan’s briefcase as he went into the closed-door FOMC meetings, according to a fall 2000 article by the Federal Reserve Bank of St. Louis.
 If the briefcase looked fat, reporters speculated, then it might mean the briefcase “is full of evidence that has been gathered by Greenspan to persuade other members of the FOMC to vote for a higher interest rate target.”

 Is more change needed?

 Not all analysts, however, are convinced that the Federal Reserve’s latest steps toward transparency are enough.
 “I don’t have a lot of confidence in their transparency,” says Robert Auerbach, a professor of public affairs at the University of Texas at Austin and author of “Deception and Abuse at the Fed.”
 “Bernanke has press conferences, but he doesn’t reveal a lot in the press conferences.”